Chirag30Sharma/SnapShop-Ecommerce-Website/README.md

-# 🛒 CartAce - Your Ultimate E-commerce Solution! 🚀
+# 🛒 SnapShop - Your Ultimate E-commerce Solution! 🚀

 ## 🌟 Overview
-CartAce is not just another e-commerce platform - it's your ticket to online retail success! 🎫 Built with PHP, MySQL, and sprinkled with AJAX magic ✨, CartAce offers a smooth, responsive, and feature-packed shopping experience that'll make your customers come back for more!
+SnapShop is not just another e-commerce platform - it's your ticket to online retail success! 🎫 Built with PHP, MySQL, and sprinkled with AJAX magic ✨, CartAce offers a smooth, responsive, and feature-packed shopping experience that'll make your customers come back for more!

 ## 🎭 Features